 What can you do to protect your plants before a big snow storm?

 In substitute of hay or leaves, farmers also use a thin white fabric sheet to cover their crops in the case of early frost or if they want to prolong the farming season.
-Sunlight and rain can still go through the sheet but it protects from insects and also provides frost protection, which makes it a great alternative to mulching.
+Sunlight and rain can still go through the sheet but it also protects from insects and also provides frost protection which makes it a great alternative to mulching.
 A great brand that farmers use is called Reemay.

 What should gardeners do to protect their bulbs in the winter?

 Planting bulbs to the right depth is very important.
 Bulbs need to be 4-6 inches deep so they can survive the winter.
+It’s also a good practice to cover them with mulch for the winter and then remove mulch in the springtime right before them come up.

 What is the best way to protect young trees and shrubs from damaging frost?